Indices For Oral Disease Definitions

 Index

-A numerical value describing the relative status of a population on a graduated scale with definite upper & lower limits, which is designed to permit & facilitate comparison with other populations classified by the same criteria & methods
+A numerical value describing the relative status of a population on a graduated scale with definite upper and lower limits, which is designed to permit and facilitate comparison with other populations classified by the same criteria and methods

 Indices For Oral Disease Important Notes